Public Policy

 Upcoming EPIC National Events

-What is EPIC?
+What Is EPIC?

-EPIC (Emerging Professionals in Camping) provides education, social networking opportunities, and events for emerging professionals in the camp industry.
+EPIC provides education, social networking opportunities, and events for emerging professionals in the camp industry.

 Are you interested in a career at camp?
 Perhaps you are ready to make the jump from seasonal/part-time staff to full-time, year-round staff?
 Or maybe you are new to the camping profession or transitioning from a different career?
 Are you newly in your leadership position at camp and looking for support resources and to connect with peers?
 EPIC is for you!

 EPIC connects emerging professionals from around the country and strives to provide meaningful opportunities for learning.
-There are no official EPIC "membership requirements"; anyone is welcome if the topic and conversations speak to you and can help you on your path to learning!
+There are no official EPIC membership requirements; anyone is welcome if the topic and conversations speak to you and can help you on your path to learning!
 Involvement in EPIC events such as workshops and social networking opportunities give EPICs a chance to meet, exchange ideas, and discuss previous camp successes and challenges.

 EPIC Related Resources